SUSE/skuba/.github/pull_request_template.md

 <!-- Remember, if this is a work in progress please pre-append [WIP] to the title until you are ready!
     If you can, please apply all applicable labels to help reviews out! -->

+## CI Feedback

+Is the CI being useful to you?
+Does it help preventing buggy code to be merged?
+Or do you think we should focus more on faster tests?
+Please let us know by filling up this questionaire https://forms.office.com/Pages/ResponsePage.aspx?id=PIFrheUWpUmF7G8IHhO1J0O6RIepIKpNtPmF_phYPbdURFhLR0pTTFQ3UDE0NUFNUFk0RDM1UzY1UC4u